 About Grace Church School

 Grace Church School is the oldest preschool in Brooklyn.
 Twelve parish mothers who believed that children from different families could learn from one another in a playful and nurturing environment founded the school in 1928.
-Today Grace Church School has about 140 children participating in an early education program noted for its emphasis on the whole child.
-In addition, we offer a Together Time program for children who are not yet old enough for preschool.
+Today Grace Church School has about 130 children participating in an early education pre-school program noted for its emphasis on the whole child.
+In addition, we offer a non-separation Together Time program for children who are not yet old enough for preschool.

-While the School is the major outreach program of Grace Church, our curriculum is nonsectarian.
-The School has six classrooms, a library, two sunny rooftop playgrounds, a gymnasium, a kitchen, rooms for music and creative movement classes, and a private garden.
+The School has seven classrooms, a library, two sunny rooftop playgrounds, a gymnasium, a kitchen, room for music and creative movement classes, and a private garden.

 Parents and Grace Church School